NewcastleRSE/sweet-project-website/pages/sections/contact.md

 ## Useful Links and resources

-Below are some links to charities and support organizations that you may find helpful.
+Below are some links to charities and support organisations that you may find helpful.

 - [Breast Cancer Now](https://breastcancernow.org/)
 - [Macmillan Cancer Support](https://www.macmillan.org.uk/)